One of the foundational pillars of Hybrid Work support is human flourishing.

 The satisfaction and well-being of employees directly impact their effectiveness as parents.
 A recent study showed that higher family-to-work conflict is linked to lower satisfaction in both one’s professional and personal life.

 Furthermore, the research showed that those two forms of satisfaction are positively correlated. — one spur on the other.

 Hybrid work, with its core emphasis on work-life balance, fosters happier and more fulfilled employees.
 When individuals feel supported and in control of their work and personal arrangements, they experience reduced stress levels and increased satisfaction overall.

 This positive mindset and emotional well-being spill over into their role as parents, enabling them to be more patient, attentive, and emotionally available for their children.

 The same is true the other way around — a flourishing family life contributes towards a flourishing professional life.

 Down to its essence, hybrid work is a system that helps people be more present in the two most important areas of their lives: work and home.

 In a traditional office setting, parents can miss out on key moments that are developing in their children’s lives.

 In a traditional home setting (fully remote work), employees are missing out on key moments that are developing in their teams and work communities.

-Marrying those two things is the ultimate goal of hybrid work, and the end result is employees that are more present and intentional in both their work life and family life.
+Marrying those two things is the ultimate goal of hybrid work, and the result is employees who are more present and intentional in both their work life and family lives.